 Forrest and I have discovered that there are 6 sources of bourbon flavor.
 These include:

-- and the bottling
+- Composition and Purity of the Water

 As you already know, bourbon is defined as a spirit that contains at least 51 percent corn.
 Producers of fine bourbon are very particular, however, as to the specific types of corn that go into their product.
 Each corn variety – from Stowell’s Evergreen to Sugar Buns to Seneca Arrowhead corns – all produce distinctly different flavor profiles when used in bourbon.
 The corn is such an important element that Woodford Reserve has been reputed to own and only use corn from a particular field.

 In addition to corn, other grains like rice, oats, wheat, and barley can have a great impact on the taste and texture of ones bourbon.
 (For you bourbon geeks, this mixture of grain is known as a mash bill).
 Woodford Reserve’s formula combines corn (72%), rye (18%), and barley (10%) to produce their bourbon, while Makers Mark relies on 70 percent locally grown corn, 16 percent red winter wheat, and 14 percent malted barley to achieve its flavor.

 Kentucky has always been known for its mineral-rich limestone spring water (the eastern part of Kentucky sits atop a limestone shelf).
 It is this water that makes Kentucky bourbon so special, and so hard to replicate.
 Sure, a small producer could filter and remineralize his water to try to replicate or even improve on what is found naturally in Kentucky, but there’s nothing like the real thing, baby!

 It’s important to note that the water used in bourbon must be completely free of iron.
 The presence of iron would turn the whiskey to a black color instead of the pleasing gold hue that develops during maturation.